Shippo-Macbook/.github/README.md

 # .github
-Mindbody for Mac is a desktop wellness and fitness management platform for MacOS.
-Manage appointments, staff schedules, and client information efficiently from your Mac.
+Shippo for Mac is a desktop shipping and logistics management platform for MacOS.
+Streamline shipping labels, track packages, and manage orders efficiently from your Mac.